 We note that the limit $N\to0^+$ must be taken since \eqref{Eq:G_fun_N} is defined only for $N\neq0$.
 At this specific value of $G_n$ the system is thus allowed to pass from the semiclassical solution $\alpha_{\rm vac}=0$ to another stable solution with $\alpha \neq0$.

-Notice that \eqref{Eq:G_fun_N} admits at most three possible behaviors around $N=0$ as sketched in Fig.~\ref{fig:SC_behavior}: \begin{itemize} \item{The curve $G_n$ intersect the zero with a positive derivative (red line in Fig.~\ref{fig:SC_behavior}).
-In this case, the system can undergo a second-order DPT, passing continuously from the zero solution to a nonzero one.} \item{The curve $G_n$ intersect the zero with a negative derivative (blue line in Fig.~\ref{fig:SC_behavior}).
-This is resembling the S-like shape of bistability in one-photon driven systems.
-Since the photon number should monotonically increase by increasing the photon drive, this solution can never be stable, and therefore the system can only undergo a first-order DPT.} \item{The curve $G_n$ never intersect the zero for a finite value of $N$ (green line in Fig.~\ref{fig:SC_behavior}).
+Notice that \eqref{Eq:G_fun_N} admits at most three possible behaviors around $N=0$ as sketched in Fig.~\ref{fig:SC_behavior}: \begin{itemize} \item{The curve $G_n$ intersects the zero with a positive derivative (red line in Fig.~\ref{fig:SC_behavior}).
+In this case, the system can undergo a second-order DPT, passing continuously from the zero solution to a nonzero one.} \item{The curve $G_n$ intersects the zero with a negative derivative (blue line in Fig.~\ref{fig:SC_behavior}).
+This resembles the S-like shape of bistability in one-photon-driven systems.
+Since the photon number should monotonically increase by increasing the photon drive, this solution can never be stable and therefore the system can only undergo a first-order DPT.} \item{The curve $G_n$ never intersect the zero for a finite value of $N$ (green line in Fig.~\ref{fig:SC_behavior}).
 Also in this case the system can never experience a second-order DPT.} \end{itemize}

-We conclude that, a necessary (but not sufficient) condition to observe second-order DPTs, according to the semiclassical theory, is
+We conclude that a necessary (but not sufficient) condition to observe second-order DPTs, according to the semiclassical theory, is

 Notice that, in the case of a vertical-tangent point, higher-order derivatives need to be computed.